Ionuț Iancu

-Ionuț Alin Iancu (born 16 November 1998) is a Romanian professional kickboxer, boxer and kempo practitioner.
-He currently competes in the Heavyweight division of GLORY.
+Ionuț Alin Iancu (born 16 November 1998) is a Romanian professional kickboxer, kempo practitioner, and former professional boxer.

+He is best known for his outstanding achievements in Kempo, where he is a World Kempo Champion and a three-time World Kempo Vice-Champion.
+As a kickboxer, he currently competes in the Heavyweight division of GLORY.
 He is the former DFS Heavyweight Champion.
-As of 1 May 2025, Iancu is ranked the #10 heavyweight in the world.
+As of 2025, he is ranked the #10 heavyweight in the world.

-In 2023, Iancu also won the gold medal at the World Kempo Championships held in Caldas da Rainha, Portugal.
+Iancu achieved international recognition upon signing with GLORY, capturing in 2024 both the Knockout of the Year for his debut stoppage of Murat Aygün and the Heavyweight Fight of the Year honors for his bout against Cihad Kepenek.
+Domestically, his performances have earned him multiple accolades, such as the Kickboxer of the Year title in the same year.
+By winning the 2025 Fan Favorite award, he established himself as one of the more popular kickboxers of the new Romanian wave.

 Personal life

 Iancu was adopted at birth.
 His adoptive parents wanted him to become a mathematician and were reluctant to let him join a martial arts academy.
 He started training in judo, kyokushin and boxing.
 Iancu was subject to bullying by children.

 He became a father to a baby girl in 2020.
 In 2022 his second child was born, a boy.

 Fighting style

 Ionuț Iancu's fighting style has been compared to boxer Andy Ruiz.